kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 ![](assets/gcp-broker-key-management.svg)

+Provisioning and deprovisioning processes use the [GCP Broker Provider](https://github.com/kyma-project/kyma/tree/master/tools/gcp-broker-provider) tool.

 The provisioning process flow looks as follows:
 1. The user triggers the provisioning action.
+2. Provisioning script checks if secret exists in a given namespace and downloads it.
+3. gcloud CLI is configured based on values from secret.
+4. [sc](https://github.com/kyma-incubator/k8s-service-catalog) CLI is used to add GCP Broker to Kyma cluster
-2. During the provisioning process, new service account and access key are created in the Google Cloud Platform.
+5. `sc` CLI creates service account and access key on the Google Cloud Platform.
-3. After the provisioning process, the post-install job is triggered.
+6. After the provisioning process, the post-install job is triggered.

 ![GCP Broker Provisioning](assets/gcp-broker-provisioning.svg)